 Hope of vaccines

 "Happily there is now hope that vaccines will be available," continued Angela Merkel.
 The fair distribution of vaccines is thus a very real issue.
 It is not only important to ensure vaccine for Europe, she declared.
 "It is important for every country in the world."
 Angela Merkel underlined the importance of the COVAX initiative for global equitable access to COVID-19 vaccines.
 Germany has already made a financial contribution, but funding still falls "far short" of what is needed.
-On Saturday, in a video message to the summit, the Chancellor called on the G20 to step up support for COVAX.
+On Saturday, in a to the summit, the Chancellor called on the G20 to step up support for COVAX.

 Climate, sustainability – the focuses were different from those of other summits